How to Reduce Menstrual Cramps

 Supplementing with magnesium is also an incredible way to help reduce menstrual cramps, and many women are deficient in this nutrient.
 Highly absorbable forms of magnesium include: chelate and glycinate.
 I also use natural vitality, it is magnesium citrate which isn’t quite as absorbable, but I still like it :)

 There are numerous other ways we can help to support our hormones and reduce cramping each month, but these areas are a GREAT place to start.

 Focusing on proper nutrition (eating enough fruits /veggies & cutting down sugar/caffeine), reducing stress, and really focusing on the health of your gut and liver are crucial.

-In my new 6-week group coaching program we will go over ALL of the ways you can bring balance back to both the mind and body and help ease some of these unwanted symptoms.
+In my new 6-week online course, we will go over ALL of the ways you can bring balance back to both the mind and body and help ease some of these unwanted symptoms.
 Check out the details below!